mp3skater/Jumping-squared/README.md

   <img src="res/images/Logo.png" width="100%" style="image-rendering: pixelated"><br/>
 </h1>

-> A simple desktop 2D platform game built in **JAVA** with **javax.swing** as a school project in collaboration with three classmates to work on different aspects of development.
-This isis aiming to be a complete video game but should only be considerate as a simple side project, made for fun.
+> A simple desktop 2D platform game built in **JAVA** using the **javax.swing** library.
+It's a school project in collaboration with three classmates, where everyone works on different aspects of development.
+This project aims to be a complete video game but should only be considered as a simple side project, made for fun.

 ## Screenshots
 <p align="center">